glennhenry/cs-notes/docs/compilers/01-compilers-fundamentals/compilers-fundamentals.md

 For instance, it "LOAD" the integer 5 into R1 (register 1), then store the value on R1 into an identifier `a`.
 Notice that the first two assignment can be simplified.
 It is not necessary to load a value into register if we eventually store it back to a variable.
 The `LOAD R1 5 STORE a R1` can be simplified into `STORE a 5`.

-With this IR, we can finally transform it into assembly code.
+With this IR, we can finally transform the program into assembly code instructions, which a CPU can execute.
 For example, one may look like below.

 ```
 mov [a], dword 5